ROAD CLOSURE INFORMATION

 These crossing points should only be used as a last resort.
 Where possible do not use your vehicle.
 If a journey is necessary and can be planned in advance, adjust your traveling times to be in or out of the affected area before the road closures come into place.
 Consider parking your car on the unaffected side of the route and walking a short distance rather than face delays.
 If you have to use one of the roads affected by a crossing point (see below) allow extra time for your journey.
 (In 2015 delays at busy times were up to 2 hours)

 - 06.30 – 11.00 Bridgewater Way to Green Street

-Traffic travelling south on Talbot Road and west on Edge Lane will not be able to use the A56 southbound until after 11.00.
+Traffic using the diversion route west on Edge Lane will not be able to use the A56 southbound until after 11.00.
 Alternatively use the outer diversion route shown below.

 The A56 northbound will be closed:

 - 06.30 – 11.00 Edge Lane to Bridgewater Way

 - 06.30 - 16.00 Edge Lane to Davyhulme Road East

 - 09.00 – 14.00 Park Road to Woodhouse Lane

 There is access onto the A56 in both directions at various points both north and south bound (including on and off of the M60), but this is restricted by the above closures.